 GPS Data Files contain waypoints, routes, trails and event marker icons.
-Instructions for copying GPS Data Files between your computer and an MMC are contained in the instruction manual for your MMC card reader and MapCreate 6 software.
+Instructions for copying GPS Data Files between your computer and a MMC are contained in the instruction manual for your MMC card reader and MapCreate 6 software.

-GPS data automatically recorded in the unit's internal memory must be saved to the MMC (as a GPS Data File) in order to store it on your personal computer.
-GPS Data Files stored on an MMC must be copied from the card to the LCX-104C's internal memory before the unit can read them.
+GPS data automatically recorded in the unit's internal memory must be saved to the MMC as a GPS Data File to store it on your personal computer.
+GPS Data Files stored on a MMC must be copied from the card to the unit's internal memory before the unit can read them.
 Here's how:

-The Transfer My Data submenu asks if you want to save data to the MMC or load data from the MMC into the LCX-104C's memory.
+The Transfer My Data submenu asks if you want to save data to the MMC or load data from the MMC into the unit's memory.

-2. The Transfer My Data menu includes a message which tells you if an MMC is present or not.
-If no MMC is present, you must first insert a card into the LCX-104C in order to activate the Load or Save commands.
+2. The Transfer My Data menu includes a message that tells you if a MMC is present or not.
+If no MMC is present, you must insert a card into the unit to activate the Load or Save commands.

 To transfer data from the unit to the MMC: press ENT (for SAVE.)

-To transfer data from the MMC to the unit: press \rightarrow to Load | ENT.
+To transfer data from the MMC to the unit: press \rightarrow to LOAD | ENT.

-The unit will display first a progress then a completion message when the data transfer is finished.
+The unit will display a completion message when the data transfer is finished.
 To return to the Page view, repeatedly press EXIT.

-From left to right, these figures show the menu sequence for naming and saving a GPS Data File from the LCX-104C's memory to an MMC.
+From left to right, these figures show the sequence for naming and saving a GPS Data File from the unit's memory to an MMC.